 It is a well-known fact that UAE is ranked as the country with the highest rate of divorce.
-The legal process to file and getting a divorce will cost between Dh 8,000 to Dh 12,000 in UAE.
+The legal process to file and get a divorce will cost between Dh 8,000 to Dh 12,000 in UAE.
 But there is an option to reduce the costs if a couple decides to resolve the matter as amicably as possible.

 A number of reasons have been accounted for this high divorce rate such as marital infidelity, communication gap, misunderstanding, job loss, religious and cultural differences and more.
 But the question is how a couple should proceed to get their divorce in a proper and legal manner?